 - ¼ cup brown sugar

 - ½ cup dry white wine

-- ¼ cup fresh chopped parsley for garnish
+- ¼ cup fresh chopped Italian parsley (flat-leaf) for garnish

-Marinate: In a large bowl combine chicken thighs, garlic, oregano, salt and pepper, vinegar, olive oil, prunes, olives, capers and juice, and bay leaves.
+- Marinate: In a large bowl combine chicken thigh pieces, garlic, oregano, salt and pepper, vinegar, olive oil, prunes, olives, capers and juice, and bay leaves.
 Cover and let marinate, refrigerated, for at least 1 hr but preferably overnight.

-Bake uncovered for 50 minutes to 1 hour until chicken is cooked through and golden, basting 1-2 times with pan juices.
+- Bake uncovered for 50 minutes to 1 hour until chicken is cooked through (no longer pink) with internal temperature of the chicken being 165°F (74°C) and golden, basting 1-2 times with cooking juices.